Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride…

 From Nelson, it’s about a 6-hour drive along New Zealand’s stunning West Coast to the next stop on your NZ itinerary: Franz Josef.

-This small town—oddly enough, named after an Austrian emperor—is famous for its namesake Franz Josef Glacier, located just 5 kilometres away.
+This small town—named, oddly enough, after an Austrian emperor—is famous for its namesake Franz Josef Glacier.
+The glacier is located five kilometres away from town.

 Considering the long drive, spend at least two days in Franz Josef.
 It’ll allow you one full day to experience some of the top things to see & do in Franz Josef including a hike to the glacier itself.